Obese Records

-Obese Records was a record label that released music from the Australian hip hop genre.
-It was the largest Australian independent hip hop label, including performers Pegz, Thundamentals and Dialectrix.
-Obese Records also operated two retail stores in Melbourne, a record distribution company, a soul imprint named Plethora Records, and operates the artists' management and touring company Obese Records Artist Management.
+Obese Records was an Australian hip hop record label based in Melbourne, Victoria.
+It was the largest independent hip hop label in Australia and was home to acts such as Pegz, Hilltop Hoods, Thundamentals, Reason, Andy Struksha, and Dialectrix.
+Obese Records also operated two retail stores in Melbourne, a record distribution company, a soul imprint, named Plethora Records, and operated the artists' management and touring company, Obese Records Artist Management.

 History

-Founding as OB's record store
+1995–2005: Formation, Pegz, early releases

-Obese Records was founded in 1995 as a small record store called OB's by Ollie Bobbitt, in the Melbourne suburb of Prahran.
-Specialising in hip hop music, the store changed its name to "Obese Records" after Bobbitt sold the business to Shazlek One.
-In mid-2002 the store was bought by Melbourne-based artist Tirren Staaf (a.k.a.
-Pegz) who transformed it into a record label.
+Obese Records was founded in 1995 by Ollie Bobbitt as "O.B.'s Records", a small record store in the Melbourne suburb of Prahran.
+Specialising in hip hop music and merchandise, Bobbitt sold the business to Australian artist Shazlek One (Don Shazlek) in 1998.
+In 2002, the store was bought by Melbourne-based artist and OB's employee Pegz (Tirren Staaf), who transformed it into a record label.

-According to Pegz, there were few other labels specializing in Australian hip hop at the time, and none putting significant funds into marketing.
+According to Pegz, there were few other labels specialising in Australian hip-hop at the time, and none putting significant funds into marketing.
 Pegz claims that he "saw the opening and went for it.
 It was about giving the people around me the opportunity they deserved."
 Pegz used the label to create a distribution network, and also purchased the Zenith Records vinyl pressing plant, one of only two companies then still pressing vinyl records in Australia.
 The pressing plant was subsequently sold in November 2007.

-Expansion

 The first artist released on the label was MC Reason's EP Solid in 2000, produced by Jolz with appearances from Brad Strut, Bias B and Pac D.